 Wefunder is one of the largest Reg CF platforms (neck and neck with StartEngine), and offers a very wide selection of investment choices (with low minimums), though unlike some other investment platforms does not approve or curate companies on offer.
-Wefunder also has excellent investor education resources and a novel investor club model
+Wefunder also has excellent investor education resources.

 - Sectors: Cleantech, Entertainment, Food/Beverage, Hardware, Infrastructure, Mobile, Retail, Social Media, and Technology

 - One of the largest Reg CF investment platform